Wandalen/wTools/module/core/cli_fmt/docs/feature/readme.md

 - **Purpose**: Document what `cli_fmt` does and why each capability exists.
 - **Responsibility**: Master index for all feature doc instances in this crate.
-- **In Scope**: Instance 001 — CLI output filtering, truncation, and stream merging pipeline.
+- **In Scope**: Instance 001 — CLI output filtering, truncation, and stream merging pipeline; Instance 002 — typed CLI help template with style/data separation.
 - **Out of Scope**: Public interface contracts — see `api/` instances.

 ### Overview Table